 The governorate of Dohuk is part of the Kurdistan Region of Iraq (KRI) and is made up by the districts of Dohuk, Amedi, Sumel and Zakho.
 Kurds are the dominant ethnic group, with small minorities of Turkmen and Arabs living across the governorate.
 The Sunni branch of Islam is followed by the majority of Dohuk's inhabitants, but the province also hosts a mainly Kurdish Yezidi minority and several Assyrian, Chaldean and Armenian Christian communities.
 Duhok is one of the governorates with the lowest poverty numbers.
 Notwithstanding the higher than average enrollment rates in primary and secondary schools, illiteracy remains a serious problem in the governorate.
 The number of people living below the poverty line of \$2,5 a day also varies between the districts.
 The number of people with access to an improved water source (96,2%) or improved sanitation facilities (97,3%) are both above the national average, but the public electricity network fails to deliver a consistent source of power to the governorate's inhabitants.
 Limited transport options and financial means hamper access to health facilities.
 The most urgent humanitarian issue currently facing Dohuk governorate is the large number of IDPs in the governorate.
 IOM estimated in September 2014 that more than 75,000 IDP families were residing in the governorate, the highest number of IDPs in any Iraqi governorate.
-The governorate is also hosting more than 100,000 Syrian refugees.
-The influx of IDPs and refugees is putting great stress on the local economy.
+The putting great stress on the local economy.